 For example, the hand-carved stone elephant I purchased in India: their starting price for me, in their local currency of Rupees, was about Rs 1200 (approximately $18); I did the conversion in my head and decided that I would pay no more than $12, which translates to Rs.
 840. Thus, I started my bargaining point at around $8, or Rs.
 560 (if I remember correctly, my actual starting point was Rs.
 500).
 At the end of it, I walked away after paying Rs 800, or $11.

 As you can see from my starting point, it is a little less than half their original asking price.
-So you can jump to that, or do the calculation in your head as above so that you have a range that you are comfortable with.
-Of course, the price you decide that you're willing to pay is also contingent upon what you perceive is the value of the item you are buying.
-If you think it's a great piece and worth paying a little more, then your job becomes a bit easier and the whole process will be faster.
+So you can jump to that or do the calculation in your head as above so that you have a range that you are comfortable with.
+Of course, the price you decide that you're willing to pay is also contingent upon what you perceive as the value of the item you are buying.
+If you think it's a great piece and worth paying a little more, your job becomes easier, and the whole process will be faster.

 Another thing I'd like to point out is the savings.
 In our dollar currency, the amount saved isn't all that much; however, in the local currency, I saved a total of Rs.
 400. In India, Rs 400 can go towards a meal, public transportation, or tickets to an event.
 So for purposes of maximizing your cash when you travel, bargain shopping for those few American dollars can actually go a long way.

 Many shop owners will be more willing to bargain if you tell them you’re buying more than one item.
-I like this technique when I see that they, for whatever reason, are unwilling to budge; in this case, I’ll take a look around and see what else I can get, and ask them to ADD something and then I’ll pay the price they’re asking.
+I like this technique when I see that they, for whatever reason, are unwilling to budge; in this case, I’ll look around and see what else I can get and ask them to ADD something, and then I’ll pay the price they’re asking.

-I have actually done this.
+I have done this.
 Sometimes shop owners get really stubborn, and I, too, am unwilling to compromise.
-So what I have done is just take out the exact change for the price I wanted to pay for the item and handed it to them and said, “ok, done”.
+So I have taken out the exact change for the price I wanted to pay for the item, handed it to them, and said, “Okay, done.”
 And it worked!

 If this sounds strange, just think about it.
 It is hard for a shop owner to turn down cash in hand.
-They will not be running after you to return your money just in order to demand more.
+They will not run after you to return your money just to demand more.

 This is very important: don’t be afraid to walk away.
-If they are being ridiculous or uncompromising, remember, there’s another stall probably not too far away, or even another market you haven’t explored yet, that has the same product.
+If they are being ridiculous or uncompromising, remember, there’s another stall, probably not too far away, or even another market you haven’t explored yet, with the same product.
+Keep walking and wait for them to drop the price.
 Half the time, when you start to leave, they’ll call you back.
-Keep walking and wait for them to drop the price.

-If they call you back, then stop and turn around, and repeat what YOUR price is.
+If they call you back, stop and turn around and repeat your price.
 If they disagree, turn back around and walk.
 More often than not, they will call you back and give you what you want.

 This goes hand in hand with not being too interested.